kobeshegu/FreGAN_NeurIPS2022/README.md

 ## Contact
 Fell free to contact me at kobeshegu@gmail.com if you have any questions or advices, thanks!

+## Acknowledgment
+Our code is built upon the excellent codebase of [[FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch)], we thank a lot for their work.
+We also thank [Dr. Yang Ceyuan(https://ceyuan.me/)] and the anonymous reviewers for their valuable suggestions during the rebuttal, which greatly help us improve the paper.

 ## BibTeX
 <!-- ```bibtex